iFireIndex/JavaLearning/README.md

 # JavaLearning
-This is my first Java learning repos.
+This is my first Java learning projects.
+I will update daily changes here.

-I am learning Java and all my codes are shared here by me.
+You will get new code every often I am learning Java and all my codes are shared here by me.
 You can download the code and learn with me.

 ## Feedback